Chapter 1 Privacy and Security of the Electronic Health Record

 Standard 2: Privacy Rule

 The formal name for the “Privacy Rule” is the Standards for Privacy of Individually Identifiable Health Information.
-The Privacy Rule protects all individually identifiable health information, which includes a patient’s:
+The Privacy Rule protects all individually identifiable health information, which includes the following for each patient:

 • Past and present health information (e.g., physical and mental health information, surgeries and procedures, medications)